openhealthcare/elcid/DEVELOPERS.md

 This contains our OPAL lookuplist models.
 TODO: Move these out of here or make them implementationd dependent.

+#### elcid/models.py

+This contains our datamodels for elCID.

+These are roughly speaking, a 1-1 mapping to columns somewhere in elCID.

 ### etc

 Contains our production config files.